milvus-io/milvus-docs/site/en/getstarted/install_offline-helm.md

 order: 1
 group: offline
 related_key: offline
-summary: Learn how to install Milvus offline.
+summary: Learn how to install Milvus on Kubernetes offline.

 ---